 The government held a joint fact-finding process on the potential role of CCUS in the Dutch energy transition, led by independent, academic facilitators and involving NGOs, industry and industry associations.
 Eight roundtables were convened, structured around a list of questions.
 All stakeholders were invited to provide answers to these questions which gave the basis for a common view.
 While some NGOs pulled out of the process, there was alignment around the conclusion that CCUS would be necessary to get quick reductions in industrial emissions without stopping the economy.

-Front-load on getting collaboration with partners right: Hubs bring together different industries which may, or may not, have pre-existing commercial relationships and different stakeholder groups all of whom can have distinct and different goals and objectives.
+Frontload on collaboration: Hubs bring together different industries which may, or may not, have pre-existing commercial relationships and different stakeholder groups, all of whom can have distinct and different goals and objectives.
 One lesson that emerges from the most advanced CCUS hubs is not to skimp on building solid collaboration at the beginning of the project.
 Ensuring that partners are aligned takes time but is critical.

 Establish strong foundations: Start by agreeing why you are undertaking the project and why you need each other.
 Spend the necessary time to understand each other’s business, key drivers, risks and company cultures.